clintmoyer/oregon-trail/README.md

 Classic Phrases
 ---------------

-"You have died of dysentry."
+> You have died of dysentry.

-"Here lies andy, peperony and chease."
+> Here lies andy, peperony and chease.